ASSOCIATE IN APPLIED ARTS AND SCIENCE DEGREE

 This is not a competitive admission program, however, space is limited.
 Thirty seats will be available each fall semester.
 Seats will be filled on a first-qualified, first-served basis.
 Therefore, fulfillment of these requirements does not guarantee immediate admission to the program.
 Students may be waitlisted for the next available program start.

 The Joint Commission for Accreditation of Healthcare Organizations requires that all facilities verify information on criminal background for all persons working in the facility.
 This requirement ‘applies to staff, students and volunteers.’
-As all students will be required to complete at least one on-site PPE with a facility, students will be required to undergo a criminal background check, for which the student will incur the costs.
+As all students will be required to complete at least one on-site PPE with a facility, students will be required to undergo a criminal background check and fingerprinting, for which the student will incur the costs.
 If a student has a criminal felony record, they should contact the Health Information Technology program director, as this could affect completion of the program.
-Additionally, students will be required to undergo a physical, which will include drug screening, TB testing and vaccination verification.
+Additionally, students will be required to undergo a physical, which may include drug screening, TB testing and vaccination verification.
 These expenses are the student’s responsibility.